Criminal Justice Alumni’s Risk-taking Paid off in a Big Way

 By: Nick Santangelo

 Barry Sauder, CLA ’18, made the decision knowing it was a risk.
-What if the big city be overwhelming?
+What if the big city was overwhelming?
 What if he wasn’t able to get through four years of college?

 As it turned out, he never had to find the answers to those questions.
 Sauder, who grew up in rural Lancaster, Pa., made the most of Philadelphia.
 He took advantage of exciting internship opportunities that wouldn’t have been available outside of a major metropolitan area.
 The criminal justice major also made the most of Temple University’s College of Liberal Arts (CLA).
 He got through four years of school, learned how wide-ranging the field of criminal justice is and got help preparing for his career from his professors and Professional Development advisors.